Full-stack web app developer.

 25 </section>

-I hate messy code and workarounds as much as anyone else.
-Everything I write is clean, maintainable, and easy for future devs to follow.
+26</div>I hate messy code and workarounds as much as anyone else.
+Everything I write is clean, optimized, and easy for future devs to follow.

 Forgot your password?